 He has publicly doubted vaccines’ safety and efficacy, despite overwhelming scientific consensus on their role in preventing diseases and saving millions of lives.
 He believes adding fluoride to optimal levels in drinking water causes a litany of health problems (without providing evidence) even calling for water systems to stop adding fluoride (he calls it a poison).

 He has spread several conspiracy theories including claims that Wi-Fi causes cancer and school shootings are caused by antidepressants.
+He believes, without evidence, that chemicals in water can lead to children becoming transgender; and that AIDS may not be caused by the HIV virus.

 The Dangers of Implementing Project 2025′ Public Health Proposals – AZ Public Health Association